 - Prospects within driving distance of the next company event

 - Former customers that a business would like to re-engage

 - New customers who have just made their first purchase

 Lists can usually be created based on any information that is kept at the customer level in a CRM system.
 This makes is fast and easy to create targeted email campaigns to promote new products, offer discounts to existing customers, or solicit feedback about company performance, among many other uses.

 Which CRM System Is Right For You?

 If you’ve decided that CRM for small business is right for your business, finding the right solution can be a challenge.
 The key is to sit down and spend some quality time with your team identifying what problems in your organization you want CRM to solve, and then look for a CRM that meets that criteria.

-If your business is currently relying on a certain software package or service, like Google’s G Suite, Microsoft Office 365, or a more specialized tool, look for a CRM solution that integrates with what you’re already using, if possible.
+If your business is currently relying on a certain software package or service, like Google’s Google Workspace, Microsoft Office 365, or a more specialized tool, look for a CRM solution that integrates with what you’re already using, if possible.

 Once you’ve found the right CRM, make sure everyone is properly trained to use it.
 Nothing is worse than spending the time and money on tool that no one uses and is quickly abandoned.
 However, when you get it right and your CRM system is being used as intended, the increased productivity and ease of operations will make the investment worthwhile.